Emotion Wheel – Identify and Understand Your Feelings

 How we’re different from the usual “images from the internet” and articles

-Most emotion wheels online are just pictures, with little or no explanation of what each emotion means or what it might be trying to tell you.
+Most emotion wheels online are just pictures, with little or no explanation of what each state means or what it might be trying to tell you.

 We wanted to make something more helpful – an interactive tool that helps you understand your feelings better, see how they’re connected, and find simple, gentle ways to support yourself when you need it.